 Do not limit your perspective to the most traded currency pairs.
-Forex majors are the most liquid and therefore the most popular.
+Major forex pairs are the most liquid and therefore the most popular.
 Still, you should not discard other options.
 These more obscure combinations may also be lucrative.
 If you look beyond EUR/USD, GBP/USD, and USD/JPY, you will see many viable opportunities.

 Some currency pairs do not include the US dollar.
-This article will give you the basics of trading cross pairs – i.e., Minors and Exotics.
+This article will give you the basics of trading a cross currency pairing – i.e., Minors and Exotics.
 If you know how these instruments move, you can capitalize on these changes.
-The process is similar to trading the biggest currencies
+The process is similar to trading the biggest currencies.

 What is a Cross Pair?